vmihailenco/taskq/README.md

 ## Message deduplication

-If a `Message` has a `Name` then this will be used as unique identifier and messages with the same name will be deduplicated (i.e. not processed again) within a 24 hour period (or possibly longer if not evicted from local cache after that period).
-Where `Name` is omitted then non deduplication occurs and each message will be processed. `Task`'s `WithMessage` and `WithArgs` both produces messages with no `Name` so will not be deduplicated. `OnceWithArgs` sets a name based off a consistent hash of the arguments and a quantised period of time (i.e. 'this hour', 'today') passed to `OnceWithArgs` a `period`.
+If a `Message` has a `Name` then this will be used as unique identifier and messages with the same name will be deduplicated (i.e. not processed again) within within a `UniqueDuration` period (by default, it is 24 hours, if you don't set it in `QueueOptions`).

+Where `Name` is omitted then non deduplication occurs and each message will be processed.

+`Task`'s `WithMessage` and `WithArgs` both produces messages with no `Name` so will not be deduplicated. `OnceWithArgs` sets a name based off a consistent hash of the arguments and a quantised period of time (i.e. 'this hour', 'today') passed to `OnceWithArgs` a `period`.
 This guarantees that the same function will not be called with the